juseljuk/IBM-DBA-VA-BAW-RPA/5-Final/README.md

 Back in the **INSPECTOR** you should see that the workflow instance has now **completed**.
 From the instance information panel, under the **Tasks** section, you can see all the tasks/activities that were conducted when running through the workflow.

 Since you declined the data change, you can see that after *Validata data* step the workflow proceeded to *Notify customer of rejection*.
-Obviouslym should you have accepted, the workflow would have chosen another path, first storing the address data to CRM and then notifying the customer of approval.
+Obviously, should you have accepted, the workflow would have chosen another path, first storing the address data to CRM and then notifying the customer of approval.
 Makes sense?

 ![](./images/instance_finished.png)